xinminlabs/synvert-docs/_posts/2023-02-03-react-add-autocomplete-attribute.md

 });
 ```

-Then we click "Search" button, it finds the password fields.
+Then we click the "Search" button, it finds the password Fields.

 ![Add autocompete attribute 3]({{ site.baseurl }}/img/react-add-autocomplete-attribute-3.png)

 We can add `autoComplete` attributes to these fields by clicking the "Replace All" button.

-If you want to support more field types, just add more patterns to the `PATTERNS` array. e.g.
+If you want to support more field types, just add more patterns to the `PATTERNS` constant. e.g.

 ```javascript
   const PATTERNS = [